jacobpackert/jacobpackert.dk2020/content/blog/build-silly-useless-stuff/index.md

 ---
 title: Want to Learn Something New?
 Build Silly, Useless Stuff
-date: "2020-01-12"
+date: '2020-01-12'
-description: "You’ll be more motivated to learn if you’re building something a little silly"
+description: 'You’ll be more motivated to learn if you’re building something a little silly'
 ---

 Here’s some advice: Don’t take everything so seriously— so high stakes.